 In addition to asking “how much water do plants use?” we, of course, want to understand why they use that much, so I actually ask many more questions… and the story becomes more interesting… What are seasonal and spatial patterns of water use and why?
 How large are the differences between and within species and what drives them?
 What is the role of water transport mechanisms inside the plants (and how does it work in the first place)?
 And, finally: how to predict water use of individual plants and landscapes and how to lower water use without giving up beautiful green spaces?

-This research project contributes to better understanding of plant water relations in general and urban ecohydrology in particular.
+My research contributes to better understanding of plant water relations in general and urban ecohydrology in particular.
 It also provides useful information for developing more water-wise urban landscapes.